We all make mistakes when filling out our survey profiles.

 For example, instead of writing “I am a student aged 18-25”, you can refine that to “I’m an 18-year-old student”.

-Some of the most noticeable mistakes in your survey profile are related to a lack of attention to detail.
+Some of the most noticeable mistakes in your survey profile are related to a need for more attention to detail.

 You’re sitting at your computer, mindlessly answering questions and hoping for the best.